jsnedeco/Pisces/README.md

 ## For v5.3 and up:

 The uncompressed binary is ready to go as a stand alone.
+Uncompress with "tar xvzf <file>.tar.gz".
 No other software is required.
-Only the linux OS is supported.
+Only the linux OS is supported, although it is possible to recompile for other targets.

 Example command line for v5.3 and up: